Timeliness Through Telephones: Approximating Information Freshness in Vector Clock Models: Relating Vector Clocks and Broadcast Problems

-In this section, we provide two simple results to develop intuition behind good vector clock schedules.
-The first subsection aims to show that although a vector clock solution is an infinite schedule, one can transform it into a periodic one with a slight loss in the objective value.
-Thus, for the sake of approximation, we only need to consider finite schedules instead.
-The second subsection demonstrates how one obtains good approximations for MaxRVC.
-This motivates us to study the average objective in the later sections where the problem becomes significantly more challenging.
+First, we provide two simple results to develop intuition behind good vector clock schedules.
+Theorem ~\ref{periopt} shows that although a vector clock solution is an infinite schedule, one can transform it into a periodic one with a slight loss in the objective value.
+Thus, for the sake of approximation, we only need to consider finite schedules.